agile-ts/documentation/docs/main/Introduction.md

 **Conclusion:** The idea of AgileTs is based on PulseJs, and I would have loved to continue working on PulseJs.
-But certain circumstances, such as a poor organization and different visions, have driven me to write my own State Manager based on the good ground concept of PulseJs and MVVM frameworks.
+But certain circumstances, such as a poor organization and different visions, have driven me to write my own State Manager based on the excellent ground concept of PulseJs and MVVM frameworks.

 ## 🎉 Credits